The GRASSET COLLECTION

 The Collection includes seascapes celebrating maritime life and trade.

-the scenes, like the one in “The Grand Canal,” were painted
+Many of the scenes, like the one in “The Grand Canal,” were painted

 as mementos for wealthy tourists